stackct/toxic/docs/user-guide.md

 #### HTTP Headers

-HTTP method and headers can optionally be specified in the XML request and response text.
+HTTP method and headers can optionally be specified in the HTTP request and response text.
 If specified in the request, then any dynamically generated method and headers will be omitted.
 (Dynamically generated headers are specified via the `xml.header.<1-9>` properties).
 If specified in the expected HTTP response, then the entire server response will be text matched.
 Otherwise, just the body of the HTTP response will be compared.

 This is useful for testing that does not need to be concerned with HTTP headers and instead just needs to focus on the content.